Licensing and exams

 General Question

 You may qualify for retired status when you reach age 65 and have discontinued active practice.
-If you are under a Board ordered sanction (suspension, reprimand etc.) at the time you reach 65 you will not be eligible for retired status until those conditions have been removed.
+If you are under Board ordered sanction (suspension, reprimand etc.) at the time you reach 65 you will not be eligible for retired status until those conditions have been removed.
 You need to fill out the Professional Engineers and Land Surveyors Retired Certificate of Registration Application and submit to our office.

 You need to send us an email that includes your name and license number.
 There is no cost for this.